-- a. curb cuts, driveways and laneways may be located on 'A' streets provided that: - a site or block does not have access from a 'B' street, or if there is a requirement for emergency vehicle access; and - impacts on the pedestrian environment are minimized through a high standard of design treatment consistent with the quality of the public realm; - b. where a development block has an 'A' and 'B' Street frontage, the most prominent building entrance will be located on the 'A' Street frontage; and - c. corner entrances may be required where development is located at corner sites or prominent street intersections.
+- a. curb cuts, driveways and laneways may be located on 'A' streets provided that: - a site or block does not have access from a 'B' street, there is a requirement for emergency vehicle access; or - where the City has determined that there are extenuating site constraints; and impacts on the pedestrian environment are minimized through a high standard of design treatment consistent with the quality of the public realm; - b. where a development block has an 'A' and 'B' Street frontage, the most prominent building entrance will be located on the 'A' Street frontage except where it is a retail activation street; and - c. corner entrances may be required where development is located at corner sites or prominent street intersections.